babel/website/docs/plugin-syntax-explicit-resource-management.md

 > #### Syntax only
 >
-> This plugin only enables Babel to parse this syntax.
-Babel does not support transforming this syntax
+> It's unlikely you want to use this plugin directly as it only enables Babel to parse this syntax.
+Instead, use [plugin-proposal-explicit-resource-management](plugin-proposal-explicit-resource-management.md) to _both_ parse and transform this syntax.

 This plugin enables Babel to parse using declarations: